-On Tuesday 3rd August, Deafblind Australia (DBA) teamed up with Deafblind Victoria to run a DeafBlind awareness workshop for NDIA workers in metro Melbourne.
+On Tuesday 3rd August, Deafblind Australia (DBA) and Deafblind Victoria ran a Deafblind awareness workshop for NDIS workers in metro Melbourne.

-This had been the very first time that DeafBlind Victoria successfully held a Deafblind workshop for NDIA staff members online.
-Four DeafBlind presenters worked together to present information to further develop the NDIA’s understanding of the DeafBlind Community, DeafBlind culture, language, barriers and technology.
+The workshop was delivered online from Ross House due to Covid-19 restrictions.
+This was the first time that DBV held a workshop for NDIA staff online.
+Four Deafblind presenters presented information about the Deafblind community, culture, language, barriers and technology.

-We wish to thank Deafblind Australia for working with DeafBlind Victoria for this workshop.
+We wish to thank Deafblind Australia for working with DBV for this workshop.

-We would also like to thank the four DeafBlind presenters, Heather Lawson, Joe Monteleone, Alex Sar, and Michelle Stevens along with their interpreters and Commguides.
+We would also like to thank the four Deafblind presenters – Heather Lawson, Joe Monteleone, Alex Sar, and Michelle Stevens – along with the interpreters and commguides.

 Thank you everyone for making this a successful day!